Video shows Israeli police beating lawmaker at protest

-He later appears in another video with a swollen eye, his shirt torn, wearing a broken set of glasses.
-Ahmad Tibi, a fellow parliament member from the Joint List, was among those sharing the video of the scuffle on Twitter, calling it a “brutal assault” and a violation of parliamentary immunity.
+Cassif was left with a swollen eye, his shirt torn.
+Ahmad Tibi, a fellow lawmaker from the Joint List, was among those sharing the video of the scuffle on Twitter, calling it a “brutal assault” and a violation of parliamentary immunity.

+Israeli police said in a statement that Cassif attacked the policemen, who used “reasonable force” in response and released him as soon as they identified him as a member of parliament.
+It said Jerusalem’s police chief, Doron Turgeman, has ordered an investigation into the incident.

 Cassif was taking part in a weekly protest in the mostly Palestinian neighborhood of Sheikh Jarrah, where rights groups say dozens of people are at risk of being evicted after a long court battle with Jewish settler groups.
 Jewish and Palestinian activists have been holding small weekly protests against the threatened evictions.